Inflectra/spira-documentation/docs/HowTo-Guides/Permissions-Workflows.md

 To change if a blank value is allowed or not for a custom property:
 1. Find the template that your product is using
-2. As a template administrator go to Template Administration > Custom Properties > Edit Custom Properties
+2. As a template administrator go to Template Administration, find the artifact section you need, and click its "Custom Properties" link
-3. There is a dropdown at the top of the page - make sure you open this and pick the artifact you want to edit
 4. Find the custom property you want to change
 5. Click `Edit Defintion`
 6. Go to the `Options` tab in the popup